gokhanzalim/etiyaa/README.md

 # etiyaa

 Etiya application is a system that records the problems of customers and solution of problems.
+This project was developed using Java Spring Boot Framework.

 # What's inside